ncihtan/htan_missing_manual/data_pub_submission/specific_details.md

 # Specific Assay/Data Element Details

-The following documents provide specific details regarding submitting clinical, biospecimen and assay data types.
+The following documents provide specific submission details for each data type.
+Please see (Data Standards)[https://data.humantumoratlas.org/standards.] for an overview of HTAN Data Levels and Metadata Attributes for each data type.

 :warning: under development

+Clinical Data
+Biospecimen
+Sequencing
+    * Bulk RNA-seq
+    * Bulk DNA-seq